 The WCM’s mission is to document and present the personal stories of those whose childhoods were affected by war.
 With the 25th anniversary of the Srebrenica genocide approaching, we partnered with the Srebrenica Memorial Center to document the experiences of children in Srebrenica.
 We then invited the team behind Humans of Amsterdam, one of the leading European storytelling platforms, to help us to present these experiences to the wider public.
 Across its social media channels, Humans of Amsterdam has over 500.000 followers from all around the world, and its founder, photographer Debra Barraud, worked with our team to produce this series.

-The campaign will be shared on the social media channels of both the WCM and the HoA, starting on Monday, 6th July 2020.
-We aim to reach millions of people across the globe with this campaign.
+The campaign was shared on the social media channels of both the WCM and the HoA in July 2020.
+It reached over 11 million people worldwide.